refactorroom/pim/documents/README.md

 # Documentation Index

-Welcome to the CLG (Comprehensive Logging for Go) documentation.
+Welcome to the pim documentation.
 This index provides easy navigation to all available documentation.

 ## Quick Navigation